-Inside Bangkok’s first “Hub of Sporting Goods, King of Musical Instruments, Queen of Cosmetics”
+Let’s have a look inside Bangkok’s first “Hub of Sporting Goods, King of Musical Instruments, Queen of Cosmetics”.

 Archaic mannequins in the display windows are dressed in slightly faded clothes, perhaps by sunlight or dust.
 Although the surroundings have changed, time stands still in The Nightingale−Olympic.

 Located in Phra Nakhon District, the design of this department store is preserved since 1966 despite recent paint restoration.
 At first glance, the building’s stark and cryptic exterior resembles a vertical maze in bright eggwhite yellow to match with canary letters on primrose red background signage.

 Unlike other retail establishments in the city, it provides no parking space, air conditioning, or escalators.
 What it offers though is quite quirky.
 The mellow clerks all wear yellow while the owner’s cats wander the isles.
 The tranquil atmosphere embraces natural light and the breeze from vintage metal fans.